cyberc00z/rd8/content/blog/new-beginnings/nirvana.md

 <br>
 My flesh became food for Earth;
 <br>
-And, my breath absorbed by wind.
+And, my breath absorbed by Birth.
 <br>
 But now, i am coming for you!
 <br>